merrillmatt011/EntropyCapture/README.md

 When the aggressor script is loaded on Cobalt Strike, three new commands will be available:

-* start_entropyCapture – Starts the heartbeat checking for the stated process and injects into them.
+* start_entropyCapture – Starts checking for the stated process and injects into them.
-* stop_entropyCapture – Stops the heartbeat checking but will not unload the already loaded DLL.
+* stop_entropyCapture – Stops checking but will not unload the already loaded DLL.
-* show_entropyCapture – Prints the contents of the data.bin file showing captured entropy.
+* show_entropyCapture – Prints the contents of the file showing captured entropy.

 ## Screenshot